AustinHellerRepo/RustyChain/README.md

 # Rusty Chain
-This library abstracts over functional processing units called chain links and chains.
-Each link in the chain is meant to be independent, immutable, idempotent, parallelizable, and highly testable.
+This library abstracts over functional processing units represented as chainlinks.
+Each link in the chain is meant to be independent, idempotent, largely immutable, and highly testable.

 ## Features